teslamotors/ansible_puller/README.md

 # How to use it

-Ansible puller expects an HTTP endpoint with a tarball full of Ansible playbooks, inventories, etc.
+Ansible puller expects an HTTP endpoint, or an S3 path that points to a tarball with Ansible playbooks, inventories, etc.

 The minimal configuration would just be a config file supplying `http-url` (see below).
 While the defaults have been set assuming [Ansible's "Alternative Directory Layout"](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html#alternative-directory-layout)